-Policy and Procedures with Respect to Related Party Transactions written Statement of Policy on Ethics and Business Conduct (the Business Conduct Policy) that covers all Company employees.
+Policy and Procedures with Respect to Related Party Transactions

+The Board annually reviews related party transactions involving directors and director nominees in conjunction with making director independence determinations and preparing the annual Proxy Statement.
+We require that executive officers report any transactions with the Company under the written Business Conduct Policy that covers all Company employees.
 Under the Business Conduct Policy, the Audit Committee reviews any transaction reported by executive officers and refers any reported transactions to the Corporate Governance and Nominating Committee for evaluation pursuant to the Company's Related Party Transaction Policies and Procedures (the Related Party Policy) described below.
 The Business Conduct Policy and the Board's procedures with respect to directors and director nominees pre-date but continue in operation following the adoption of the Related Party Policy.